J-1 Visa Healthcare Assistant Jobs

 Does the two-year home residency requirement affect Healthcare Assistants on J-1 visas?

 It depends on your country of nationality and whether healthcare occupations are listed on the Exchange Visitor Skills List for that country.
-If the requirement applies, you must return home for two years after your J-1 program before changing to most other U.S. immigration statuses, including H-1B or a green card.
+If the requirement applies, you must return home for two years after your J-1 program before changing to most other U.S. immigration statuses, including H-1B visa or a green card.
 USCIS processes waivers based on specific qualifying grounds, such as a no-objection statement from your home government or a hardship claim.